 France and other countries (including Germany and the United Kingdom) are currently investing efforts in attempting to regulate the moderation of harmful content on social media platforms.
 If such initiatives are often supported by public authorities, they are the source of heated debates regarding their potential impact for freedom of expression.
 In an interview with French public policy think […]

 Revenge pornography and online hate content: the evidence underpinning calls for regulating online harms in the UK

-A new Online Harms White Paper, published jointly by the UK government’s Department for Digital, Media, Culture and Sport and the Home Office, calls for a new system of regulation for tech companies with the goal of preventing online harm.
-In brief, the paper (which outlines government proposals for consultation in advance of passing new legislation) calls for an […]
+The consultation on the Online Harms White Paper, published jointly by the UK government’s Department for Digital, Media, Culture and Sport (DCMS) and the Home Office, closes on July 1.
+It calls for a new system of regulation for tech companies with the goal of preventing online harm.
+Julia Davidson and Sonia Livingstone were part of a group commissioned by DCMS […]

 Misinformation and the school curriculum: Five key challenges and how we should promote digital literacy

 As governments seek to tackle misinformation and other problems posed by the digital age, digital (or media) literacy is often cited as a significant part of any solution, and the UK government’s White Paper on Online Harms (consultation closing on July 1) has proposed the development of an online media literacy strategy.
 Gianfranco Polizzi, a PhD researcher here at the LSE, […]